alephdao/transcribe_telegram/readme.md

 ## Features

-- Transcribes voice messages and audio files sent to the bot
+- Transcribes voice messages and audio files sent to the bot in their original language.
+Eg, English audio returns English and Spanish audio returns Spanish.
 - Supports Telegram's native audio formats
 - Uses AWS services for processing
 - Integrates with Google's Generative AI for enhanced transcription
+- Places speakers names next to the audio

+## Future Features
+- better formatting of the transcript
+- ability to specify the output language
+- ability to kickoff a cleaning step of the transcript like formatting it as an email.

 ## Prerequisites